By Jim White, RDN

 A serving size of four to five prunes contains 3 grams of fiber, including both soluble and insoluble fiber.
 Women and men need about 25 grams and 38 grams of fiber per day respectively.
 Soluble fiber helps to manage serum cholesterol levels by absorbing water and sequestering cholesterol out of the body.2 Prunes also include potassium which can help minimize the effects of sodium in the diet.

 A 2010 study evaluated 259 pre-hypertensive individuals broken into three groups.
 The first group consumed prune juice and ate three prunes daily the second group consumed prune juice and ate six prunes daily and the control group consumed plain water on an empty stomach.
-Over the course of the 8-week study, blood pressure of the prune-consuming groups was reduced significantly.
+Over the course of the 8-week study, the blood pressure of the prune-consuming groups was reduced significantly.
 The control group had increased serum HDL levels whereas the prune-consuming group had significantly reduced serum cholesterol and LDL levels.2

 As a health and fitness expert, I often recommend California Prunes to my clients as part of a healthy, balanced diet.
 One of my clients shared his story and how prunes played a role in his health transformation.

 “For most of my adult life, I had been slowly gaining weight and exercising less for a variety of reasons (excuses).
-This, in turn, led to high blood pressure, high cholesterol and other issues.
+This, in turn, led to high blood pressure, high cholesterol, and other issues.
 I couldn’t have imagined how much my life would be changed for the better when I decided to take the leap of faith.
 By sticking with it, I was able to lose an amazing 100 pounds in 2 years.
 Because of my new healthy lifestyle, my doctor has taken me completely off my blood pressure and cholesterol medications and is weaning me off the others.
 I included foods high in fiber such as prunes which helped keep me full longer and lowered my blood pressure.
-Also, lean proteins like fish, chicken and eggs to help me build lean muscles.
-Foods like quinoa, brown rice and sweet potatoes gave me the energy I needed to finish my workouts.
+Also, lean proteins like fish, chicken, and eggs to help me build lean muscles.
+Foods like quinoa, brown rice, and sweet potatoes gave me the energy I needed to finish my workouts.
 I also had plenty of vegetables to keep me healthy.”

 Curious to learn more about California Prunes?
 Here are 3 fun facts that you may not know!